 Members of Chambers are committed to pro bono work, frequently providing legal advice and representation without charge for individuals and organisations who would otherwise be unable to access legal assistance, in all our specialist fields.
-In addition, Kate Gollop QC and Sebastian Naughton are members of Advocate‘s review panel, considering applications received on a monthly basis.
-Emma Sutton recently completed the ‘25 for 25’ Challenge for Advocate.
+In addition, Katie Gollop KC and Sebastian Naughton are members of Advocate‘s review panel, considering applications received on a monthly basis.
+Serjeants’ Inn is shortlisted for Pro Bono Set of the Year at the Advocate Awards 2022 alongside nominations for Mark Harries KC, Olivia Kirkbride and Tom O’Connor for Pro Bono KC of the Year, Young Pro Bono Barrister of the Year and Pro Bono Chambers’ Professional of the Year, respectively.